lubuntu-team/manual/source/1/1.3/installation.rst

 .. image::  user_setup.png

+The summary screen shows what settings will be installed and you can double check everything is how you want it.
 After pressing the :guilabel:`Install` button a dialog will pop up to confirm installation.
 To actually install press the :guilabel:`Install now` button.
 To not start installing and go back press the :guilabel:`Go back` button.

 .. image:: installsummary.png